jewettaij/visfd/doc/doc_filter_mrc.md

 surface will *not* be included in the PLY file that is generated.

 The *distance* parameter has units of physical distance, *not* voxels.
-By default, it is equal to 1.5 times the *thickness* parameter used with the "-membrane", "-edge", or "-curve" arguments.
+By default, it is equal to 1.3 times the width of each voxel.
 Setting it to "inf" disables this feature.

 *Note that voxels which are not excluded will have their coordinates